book page

 Reviewer avatar

 I’m usually wary of hype, but Vulkan Compute: High-Performance Compute Programming with Vulkan and Compute Shaders (Paperback) earns it.
-The simulation chapters are concrete enough to test.
+The ai chapters are concrete enough to test.

 Reviewer avatar